edplatform-startup/backend/docs/api.md

   - 400 Bad Request → Missing/invalid `userId`.
   - 500 Internal Server Error → Database error.

+### DELETE /courses
+- Purpose: Delete a specific course for a user.
+- Query parameters:
+  - `userId` (string, required) – UUID of the user.
+  - `courseId` (string, required) – UUID of the course to delete.
+- Responses:
+  - 200 OK → `{ "success": true, "message": "Course deleted successfully", "courseId": "..." }`
+  - 400 Bad Request → Missing/invalid `userId` or `courseId`.
+  - 404 Not Found → Course not found or does not belong to the user.
+  - 500 Internal Server Error → Database error.

 ### GET /courses/data
 - Purpose: Return only the `course_data` JSON for a specific course, verifying the owner.
 - Query parameters: